Desktop Control Sets

 Controls Sets are a handy way to manage multiple controls that share similar functionality.

 You can use the index parameter to iterate through the controls.
-For example, if you have a Control Set called MyCheckBox that consists of 4 Check Boxes, you could loop through them like this in the Action event to see which ones where checked:
+For example, if you have a Control Set called MyCheckBox that consists of 4 Check Boxes, you could loop through them like this in a button's Pressed event to see which ones where checked:

 If MyCheckBox(i).Value Then